wlaub/ArityDev/readme.md

 ## Code blocks

 Shortly before I started this game there was a little coding challenge on an indie game dev forum I was active on.
-The goal was to fix the source code of a game inside 80 by 24 characters.
+The goal was to fit the source code of a game inside 80 by 24 characters.
 I submitted two entries that informed this game.
 The executables have been lost to time, but the code hasn't.

 One was a bullet hell platformer where you had to use unlimited double jumps to reach the top of the screen without getting hit by projectiles
 ```